-All new graduate students should attend the general Graduate School orientation (see "Register for Orientation(s)" under the First Things First topic on the New Student To Do List page) as well as a specific program orientation if the department holds one.
+All new graduate students should attend the general Graduate School orientation as well as a specific program orientation if the department holds one.

 New international graduate students should visit the Arrival page of the International Services website for information about arrival, orientation, campus life, and required documentation.